srinji5141/srinji5141.github.io/README.md

 **Description**

-While exploring the UCLA MakerSpace, I made a clap-activated LCD greeting panel, using an Arduino Uno, a few jumper wires, resistors, and capacitors, a breadboard, a LM358 op-amp, an electret microphone, and a gwt-c1627a-rgb v1.1 liquid crystal display.
+While exploring the UCLA MakerSpace, I made a clap-activated LCD greeting panel, using an Arduino Uno, a few jumper wires, resistors, capacitors, a breadboard, a LM358 op-amp, an electret microphone, and a gwt-c1627a-rgb v1.1 liquid crystal display.

 **Repository**